GhassenHafsiaINSAT/Dear_ImGui/Doc/openGl.md

 #### Vertex buffer Object (VBO):
 - A block of memory on the GPU where you can store vertex data.

-- The main advantage of VBO is that you can send many vertex data at once to the GPU and sotre it there, avoiding the slow process of constantly sending data one by one.
+- The main advantage of VBO is that you can send many vertex data at once to the GPU and sotre it there, avoiding the slow process of constantly sending data one by one from CPU to GPU.

 - First, you create a VBO and get a unique ID to refer to it: